Before you try growing marijuana in soil, you think it will be easy and natural.

 The soil cults fanatically insists that “organic” marijuana tastes and smells better than marijuana grown with synthetic nutrients in soilless hydroponics.

-I’ve looked at the organic versus hydro marijuana debate from all sides.
+I’ve looked at the organic marijuana versus hydro marijuana debate from all sides, and talked to scientists.

 We have an article here on site about an organic marijuana growing book called True Living Organics.